The Short Answer

 Secured Debts on Property You Want to Keep

 In Chapter 7, if you stop paying a secured debt and fall behind, the lender can seek relief from the automatic stay and pursue the collateral even while your case is pending.
-If you want to keep the property, you will typically need to sign a reaffirmation agreement committing to continue paying the debt — and you need to be current, or close to it, for that to work.
+If you want to keep the property, you typically need to sign a reaffirmation agreement and be current or close to current.

-In Chapter 13, the repayment plan can cure mortgage arrears over time, but you must continue making your ongoing mortgage payment throughout the case.
-Falling behind on the ongoing payment while your Chapter 13 is active can give the lender grounds to seek relief from the stay.
+In Chapter 13, the repayment plan can cure mortgage arrears over time, but you must continue making ongoing mortgage payments throughout the case.
+Falling behind on the ongoing payment can give the lender grounds to seek relief from the stay.
 The same applies to car loans if you are keeping the vehicle.

-Bottom line: if you want to keep the house or the car, keep making those payments.
+Bottom line: If you want to keep the house or car, keep making those payments.

 Domestic Support Obligations